python-can-define-radio/python-course/classroom_activities/ex_0a_preliminaries.md

 - Create a folder for yourself with your name (and no spaces) on the Desktop.
 - In VSCode, open the folder that you created, and create a Python file to trigger the installation of the Python extension.
-- Turn off Python auto import completions in VSCode.
-Ask the instructor how.
 - Change the `TMOUT` variable in `.bashrc`.
 Details below.
 - Disable middle-click if desired.
 Details in the `resources` directory.